bihealth/sodar-core-legacy/docs/source/integration.rst

 When integrating projectroles into an existing site with existing users, the ``omics_uuid`` field needs to be populated.
-See `instructions in the official Django documentation <https://docs.djangoproject.com/en/1.11/howto/writing-migrations/#migrations-that-add-unique-fields>`_ on how to create the required migrations.
+See `instructions in Django documentation <https://docs.djangoproject.com/en/1.11/howto/writing-migrations/#migrations-that-add-unique-fields>`_ on how to create the required migrations.

 Synchronizing User Groups for Existing Users